collivier/ansible-role-xtesting/docs/gates/gates.md

 ### Setup

-- Anuket CI/CD toolchain Gerrit + Jenkins
+- Anuket CI/CD toolchain (Gerrit + Jenkins)
-- 1 server used in the Anuket DC
+- 1 server used in the Anuket data center
 - Jenkins-job-builder which takes simple descriptions of Jenkins jobs in YAML which allows leveraging
   - YAML anchors